Skip to main content

 Can I Cash This Insurance Check?
 What You Need to Know Before You Deposit

-Cause and Origin Fire Investigations: What Policyholders Need to Know
+Cause and Origin Fire Investigations: What You Should Know

-A history of class action lawsuits and mass tort litigation against insurance companies in California, from Northridge to the Palisades fires, and what policyholders need to know about these legal mechanisms.
+The history of class action and mass tort litigation against California insurers, from Northridge to the Palisades fires, and what policyholders should know.

-How climate change is already reshaping commercial property insurance through atmospheric rivers, extreme heat, wildfire smoke infiltration, post-wildfire debris flows, PSPS events, and the California insurance availability crisis.
-Practical strategies for gap-filling coverage.
+How atmospheric rivers, extreme heat, wildfire smoke, debris flows, PSPS events, and the California availability crisis are reshaping commercial coverage.

 Crop and Agricultural Insurance Claims in California